 Filters are manufactured from different materials, with disposable fiberglass filters being most typical.
 Polyester and pleated filters trap more dust but may reduce your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, remember that's like adding a MERV 16 filter in your comfort unit.
 It’s extremely unrealistic your system was created to work with level of resistance.
-If you’re worried about indoor air quality in Memphis, think over adding a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works alongside your heating and cooling system.